Engraving a bracelet – 5 easy methods for everyone

 Step 4: Start engraving

 Start the process.
-The Cricut will lightly etch the design into the surface.
+The Cricut lightly scores the motif into the surface.

 Step 5: Post-processing